zenml-io/zenml-projects/huggingface-sagemaker/README.md

 <details>
 <summary><h3>Connect to a deployed ZenML and register secrets</h3></summary>

-After this, you should have ZenML and all of the requirements of the project installed locally.
+After this, you should have ZenML and all the requirements of the project installed locally.
 Next thing to do is to connect to a [deployed ZenML instance](https://docs.zenml.io/deploying-zenml/).
 You can create a free trial using [ZenML Cloud](https://cloud.zenml.io) to get setup quickly.